mIRC-Scripters/mirckb/docs/source/commands/hop.rst

 .. code:: text

     /* Suppose you are on #Foo;
        Part #Foo with "moving on" message and join #Bar */
     /hop #Bar moving on

 Compatibility
 -------------

-Added: mIRC v5.71 (07 May 2000)
+.. compatibility:: 5.71

 See also
 --------